Eco-Retina/Eco-Retina/ReadMe.md

 ## Online GUI

-The GUI can also be used online with reduced features with this link: [https://ecoretina-cloud.onrender.com/](https://ecoretina-cloud.onrender.com/)# 🌱 Eco-RETINA V2
+The GUI can also be used online with reduced features with this link: [https://ecoretina-cloud.onrender.com/](https://ecoretina-cloud.onrender.com/)

-Welcome to the official repository for **Eco-RETINA**, a green, highly interpretable out-of-sample forecasting algorithm.

-This repository gives you access to the latest V2 release, featuring a completely revamped architecture, boosted performances, and a brand-new user interface.

----

-## 📦 What's Inside?

-Whether you want to dive into the code or just use the tool out of the box, we've got you covered:

-*   🧠 **The Core Algorithm:** Python source code (`eco-retinaV2` — *Note: requires `utils.py` to run*).
-*   🖥️ **The GUI Code:** Full Python source code for the Graphical User Interface.
-*   🚀 **Standalone Executable:** An `.exe` file to launch the GUI directly, no setup or Python installation required!

----

-## ✨ What's New in V2?

-We've packed this release with powerful new features and under-the-hood improvements:

-### 🛠️ GUI Features
-*   **Data Pre-processing:** Clean and prepare your data directly within the app.
-*   **Algorithm Benchmarking:** Easily compare Eco-RETINA's results with other forecasting models.
-*   **AI Assistant:** Your built-in companion to help you navigate and analyze data.
-*   **Interactive Tutorial:** Need help getting started?
-Just click the 3-bar menu (`☰`) in the top-left corner of the GUI.

-### ⚙️ Engine Upgrades
-*   **Streamlined Structure:** The codebase has been simplified for better readability and maintenance.
-*   **Performance Boost:** Drastically improved management of `0` values in continuous data, leading to a solid **~3% increase in R² performance**.

----

-## 🌐 Try it Live!

-No time to download?
-You can test a lightweight version of the Eco-RETINA GUI directly in your browser:
-👉 **[Eco-RETINA Cloud Version](https://ecoretina-cloud.onrender.com/)** *(Note: Features are reduced compared to the desktop app).*

----

-## 👨‍💻 Credits & Acknowledgments
+## Credits

-This V2 release was developed by **Jules Bernadac** and **Maxime Elek** during a 2026 summer internship.

-The project is built upon the foundational work and directed by **Professor Teodosio Perez Amaral**.
+This version was developed by **Jules BERNADAC** and **Maxime ELEK** during a summer internship (2026).
+It is based on the work and under the direction of **professor Teodosio Perez Amaral**.

-*Want to see where it all started?
-Check out the original V1 code and GUI developed by Javier Capilla here: [Eco-RETINA V1 Repository](https://github.com/jcapilla780/Eco-RETINA/).*This github aims to give access to the latest version of Eco Retina, a green interpretable out-of-sample forecasting algorithms.
-You'll find the python code of the algorithm ("eco-retinaV2", which requiries "utils.py" to work), the python code of the gui ( Graphical User Interface) and an exe file to use directly the GUi
-This version was developped by Jules BERNADAC and Maxime ELEK during a summer internship (2026).
-It is based on the work and under the direction of professor Teododio Perez Amaral.
-It is the second version of both the code and the GUI, the previous one by Javier Capilla can be found here :.github.com/jcapilla780/Eco-RETINA/
+It is the second version of both the code and the GUI, the previous one by Javier Capilla can be found here: [https://github.com/jcapilla780/Eco-RETINA/](https://github.com/jcapilla780/Eco-RETINA/)

-The new version integrates data pre-processing, comparison with other algorithms and an AI assistant.
-A tutorial can be found in the GUI by clicking the 3 bars menu on the left hand top corner.

-The Eco-Retina code has also been modified.
-The structure has been simplified and the management of 0 values when continuous subsantially imporved which led to better performances (~3% R²).

-The GUI can also be used online with reduced features with this link : https://ecoretina-cloud.onrender.com/